 - Only use latex condoms (unless your student is allergic to latex). - Inspect the condom package for a safety seal.
 The safety seal is an air bubble in the package.
 If this is not there do not use the condom. - Condoms have expiration dates.
 Check the date on the package. - Open the package using only your fingers.
-Anything sharp can damage the condom. - Do not unroll the condom before putting it on the penis. - Place the condom on the tip of the penis pinching the end to keep air out. - Unroll the condom all the way to the bottom of the penis. - If the condom breaks throw it away and do not use it. - Do not use oil-based lubricants like Vaseline or baby oil-these damage the condom.

-- Condoms are used only once. - There are also condoms for females, although these are a little more difficult to use.
-Below are pictures of condoms for both males and females. - It is important to emphasize several key issues:
+Anything sharp can damage the condom. - Do not unroll the condom before putting it on the penis. - Place the condom on the tip of the penis pinching the end to keep air out. - Unroll the condom all the way to the bottom of the penis. - If the condom breaks throw it away and do not use it. - Do not use oil-based lubricants like Vaseline or baby oil-these damage the condom. - Condoms are used only once. - There are also condoms for females, although these are a little more difficult to use.

-First, sexual intercourse should be between two consenting adults (both people want to have sex).
+It is important to emphasize that sexual intercourse should be between two consenting adults (both people want to have sex).
 In the state of Florida, the minimum age for legal sexual consent is 16 if the partner is under age 24, and 18 if the partner is over age 24.
 Having sexual intercourse with someone who is not of consenting age is illegal and can result in arrest, and possibly even jail time.